mmaazahmed/PixelPerfect/flasklogin/README.md

 - [X] Allow Signup to add user to new database
 - [ ] Research how to allow verification of Value sent to email

+# SPLIT EVERYTHING INTO SMALL TASKS
+# FOCUS ON ONE THING FIRST SO YOU DONT GET LOST
+- [ ] setup Database for Images
+    - [ ] Makepath for images
+    - [ ]

+*
+* How does the Front-End request what Photo to pick from in the backend

 #Creating Request Database to route
 - [ ] Create
 - [ ] Allow Game to query img data from datbase

+- [ ] Replace Multiple
+- [ ]

 https://github.com/Vuka951/tutorial-code/tree/master/flask-file-upload